top of page

 Tanzania: DMG & Zanzibar Ministry of Blue Economy

-Tanzania is constructing multiple fibreglass boats (of various sizes) to support local fishing, improve durability over wooden boats, enhancing safety and reducing maintenance costs.
-Also recognizing environmental and resource conservation benefits (less strain on wood) with increasing local boat manufacture. dmg.co.tz
+Tanzania is constructing multiple fibreglass boats (of various sizes) to support local fishing, improve durability over wooden boats, enhance safety and reduce maintenance costs.
+Also recognising environmental and resource conservation benefits (less strain on wood) with increasing local boat manufacture. dmg.co.tz

 Uganda (and Great Lakes region)